derecost/LOGAN/inst/style.md

 1. Do not commit to `master` if the package does not pass all devtools tests---run `devtools::test()` and check if all results fall under the "OK" category---and the output of `devtools::check()` is perfect (i.e., no errors, warnings or notes).
 2. Create one different branch for each new feature you're working on.
 3. Commit and push often, but don't commit unfinished (e.g. broken) code.
 4. Only change the package version on `master`.
+However, changing build version numbers in other branches is useful and allowed to make sure that what you are seeing relates to the latest build.
+Use it as a last resource, and consider simply discarding the change to the package version before merging back to `master`.
 5. Keep your local clone up-to-date as often as possible by pulling from `origin`.

 # References